rrockfield/java-assigment-for-interview/README.md

 Each move could be sent to a thread and collect them at the end in the same order as soon as they finish building their String object.

-# What to do it Matrix is too large and provided via files
+# What to do if Matrix is too large and provided via files

 - Read matrix line by line once.
 - Build files for each movement.
 Right and Left movements are easy, because they belong to a single line.